-When I write posts I may occasionally use industry words that I refer to as gem-jargon which could look and sound unfamiliar to you.
-That’s why I’ve created a handy little glossary for you guys to reference incase you want to know more.
-Get Stoned is not just for jewelry experts.
-It’s for anyone who loves accessories to enjoy!
-Feel free to look it up here.
-I like to help all my clients feel like they’re as informed as possible so they can shop with confidence!
+In my posts I may occasionally use industry words that I refer to as gem-jargon that may be unfamiliar to you.
+Therefore, I’ve created a handy site glossary for you to reference in the event you want to know more.
+STONED is not for jewelry experts but for anyone who loves jewelry and accessories.
+Feel free to look it up here and email me with any questions.

 Back to The Birthday Basics: birth gems date back to ancient astrology and there have been many birthstone lists used over the years.
 The most common one today is based on a list first published by the U.S. jewelry industry in the 1950s as this one reads below: